codeforchina/national-data/README.md

   console.log(indexs);
 });

-// fetch data via indexID
+// Fetch data via indexID
 china.data.findById('A0101', {
   from: [Date],
   to: [Date],